 Different Watering Zones for Different Areas of Your Garden

 Some more sophisticated models of hose timers allow you to set different times and patterns for different areas.
 For example, you may want your garden lawn watered just once a day for an hour but you need raised beds to be watered four times.

 Investing in a timer with the ability to set different zones can solve this problem.
-It allows you to choose the settings for lawn or an area which doesn’t need watering as often so you don’t end up either waterlogging one part of your garden or starving the other!
+It allows you to choose the settings for lawn or an area that doesn’t need watering as often so you don’t end up either waterlogging one part of your garden and starving the other!

 Your garden hose timer will more than likely be exposed to the elements so it needs to be hardwearing.
-Unless your hose and tap is inside a shed or outbuilding, the timer itself will be outdoors in the frost, sunshine and everything else mother nature has to throw at it!
+Unless your hose and tap are inside a shed or outbuilding, the timer itself will be outdoors in the frost, sunshine, and everything else mother nature has to throw at it!